-Joanna Lamb examines domestic, suburban living through a collection of contemporary still life works.
-The works draw on nostalgia both in their subject matter and materials, using tactile domestic materials such as Laminex and aluminium.
+Joanna Lamb examined domestic, suburban living through a collection of contemporary still life works.
+The works drew on nostalgia both in their subject matter and materials, using tactile domestic materials such as Laminex and aluminium.

-Lamb’s depiction of life using materials that are inherently unnatural speaks to the loss of nature and the advancement of the artificial.
+Lamb’s depiction of life using materials that are inherently unnatural spoke to the loss of nature and the advancement of the artificial.

-The artist recalls “Growing up every kitchen I knew was covered in Laminex.
-Its tactile quality can be seductive…” However “Laminex as a material is suggestive of artifice… It is applied to surfaces to suggest something it is not”.
+The artist recalled “Growing up every kitchen I knew was covered in Laminex.
+Its tactile quality can be seductive…(however)...Laminex as a material is suggestive of artifice… It is applied to surfaces to suggest something it is not”.

-The Real Thing consists of three groupings of work: A series of still lifes depicting arranged flowers in states of decay; A second group of works depicting bottles and packaging; and a third group with a single home interior, repeated in a variety of palettes.
+The Real Thing consisted of three groupings of work: a series of still lifes depicting arranged flowers in states of decay; a second group of works depicting bottles and packaging; and a third group with a single home interior, repeated in a variety of palettes.

 The three groupings offer different interpretations of still life, creating a picture of everyday suburban life that while familiar, is reduced to artificiality.

-Joanna Lamb' s highly collectible work is presented in partnership with Sullivan + Strumpf, Sydney.
+Joanna Lamb's highly collectible work was presented in partnership with Sullivan + Strumpf, Sydney.